quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 Background context explaining the concept.
 The text states that even though two Markov Reward Processes (MRPs) generate identical observable data distributions, their Bellman Errors can differ based on the underlying MDP details.
 This discrepancy indicates that learning the optimal Bellman Error minimizer is not possible solely from the data.

-:p Why is it impossible to learn the value function \( v \) and policy \( \pi \) using only the data?
+:p Why is it impossible to learn the value function $v $ and policy$\pi$ using only the data?
 ??x
 The Bellman Error (BE) cannot be learned solely from data because different MDPs can produce the same observable data but have different optimal value functions and policies.
-For example, in the provided text, while both MRPs generate identical sequences of observations, the value of state \( A \) differs significantly between them.
+For example, in the provided text, while both MRPs generate identical sequences of observations, the value of state $A$ differs significantly between them.

 ```java
 // Pseudocode to illustrate the concept